 "Back to my tent is fine.
 I think I can walk, just slowly," he said.

 The two of us walked over to his tent at the edge of the Elf and Human camps.
-He took shallow breaths as we walked, but he did manage to walk despite a twist of pain in his face at every motion.
+His breathing was shallow, but he still managed to walk despite a twist of pain in his face with each step.
 He sat down outside his tent and began to start a fire.

 "Need any help?"
 I asked.
-He had me grab a bag and then began cooking rice over the fire.
+He had me grab a bag and pour some rice and water into a pot.
+Then he hung the pot over the fire.

 "Sure.
 Are you just assuming it was a he?"
-He said.
+Lolan said.
 He seemed genuinely curious.

 "Oh no. I had to go through that thing's legs to dodge it.
 I'm positive."